10 Best Easy Hikes in Sedona [2025]

 Difficulty: Easy

 Devil’s Kitchen in the Coconino National Forest near Sedona, Arizona, is a natural wonder.
-The vibrant red rock formations along the trail are an incredible site to see.
+The vibrant red rock formations along the trail are incredible!
+And the snow-dusted mountain tops during winter in Sedona add to its beauty.

-The hike to Devil’s Kitchen is an easy .4-mile out-and-back hike on the Soldiers Pass trail that generally takes about 20 minutes roundtrip to complete.
+The hike to Devil’s Kitchen is an easy .4-mile out-and-back hike on the Soldiers Pass trail that generally takes about 20 minutes roundtrip.

-The mostly flat dirt trail provides beautiful red rock views as soon as you start the hike.
+The mostly flat dirt trail provides beautiful red rock views as soon as you begin hiking.

 The hikes in and around Sedona are some of the most scenic in the world and are on par with those in Yosemite National Park